-Number of Directors.
-[The Corporation will have no fewer than one and no more than xxx Directors.]
-The exact number of Directors will be determined as set forth in Section 3.3.

 Board Composition.
+The Board of Directors shall consist of Promoter Directors plus up to two At-Large Directors.

+Promoter Directors.

-Promotor Directors.
-Each Promotor Member that executes a Promotor Membership Agreement that is accepted by the Corporation, will, so long as it is a Promoter Member of the Corporation in good standing, be entitled to appoint one Director via written notice to the Corporation (a “Promoter Director”).
-The Promoter Member may replace its appointee from time to time upon written notice to the Corporation.
+General.
+Each Promoter Member that executes a Promoter Membership Agreement that is countersigned by the Corporation, will, so long as it is a Promoter Member of the Corporation in good standing, be entitled to appoint one Director via written notice to the Corporation (a “Promoter Director”).
+While, in order to maintain continuity of the Board and its proceedings, Promoter Directors are expected to be ‘permanent’, a Promoter Member may replace its appointee from time to time upon written notice to the Corporation.
 Each Promoter Director must be an employee, or authorized agent, of the corresponding Promoter Member.
 A Promoter Director will serve until (a) she or he is no longer an employee (or agent) of the Promoter Member, (b) she or he resigns, is replaced by the applicable Promoter Member, or is removed from office, (c) the membership of the Promoter Member that appointed the Director terminates, or (d) the status of the Promoter Member that appointed the Promoter Director is changed from Promoter Member to any other class of membership that does not entitle the Member to the appointment of a Director.

+[Will add “Alternates” & “Good Standing” Sections here]

 Directors At Large.
-The Board will also include up two At-Large Directors who will be elected by the Board [at the Annual Meeting].
-An At-Large Director may not be an employee of a Promoter Member, however, once elected, the employer of an At-Large Director will be provided a non-voting membership, at no cost, for the period of the At-Large Director’s term.
+The Board will also include up to two At-Large Directors who will be elected by the individuals who participate in the Corporation’s annual spring workshop.
+An At-Large Director may not be an employee of a Promoter Member, however, once elected, an At-Large Director will be provided a non-voting individual membership, at no cost, for the period of the At-Large Director’s term.
 An At-Large Director may not be employed or have a contractual relationship with a Promoter Member.
 The term of service of At-Large Directors will begin upon election and end on the date of the next annual election of At-Large Directors, unless he or she resigns or is terminated prior.
 An At-Large Director will have no voting rights, and participation of At-Large Directors will not count towards quorum for the purposes of conducting Board business.

 Alternates.
-Each Promoter Director, or the Promoter Member that appointed such Promoter Director, may designate an individual to act as a Director in his or her stead, whether for a single meeting or as a standing alternate by posting notice to the appropriate mailing list designated by the Board.
+The intention of this provision is to allow a Promoter Member to maintain its Board representation if its appointed Promoter Director is unavailable.
+However, care should be taken to avoid rapid or regular rotation of alternates.
+Each Promoter Director, or the Promoter Member that appointed such Promoter Director, may designate an individual to act as a Director in his or her stead, whether for a single meeting or as a standing alternate [by posting notice to the appropriate mailing list designated by the Board][upon written notice].
 When acting in place of the original Promoter Director, the alternate will be acting as a Director of the Corporation, subject to all associated rights and obligations.
 The individual must also be an employee (or authorized agent) of the relevant Promoter Member.
-The Promoter Director or Promoter Member (as applicable) may withdraw such designation at any time by posting notice to the appropriate mailing list designated by the Board.
-Directors that are not Promoter Directors may designate an alternate only if specifically authorized by a policy adopted by the Board.
-[The purpose of this Section 3.4 is to allow a Promoter Member to maintain its representation on the Board on occasions when the associated Promoter Director is unavailable, but not to encourage Promoter Members to regularly rotate alternates as such lack of continuity may negatively impact the efficacy of the Board.]
+The Promoter Director or Promoter Member (as applicable) may withdraw such designation at any time [by posting notice to the appropriate mailing list designated by the Board][upon written notice].
+At-Large Directors may not designate an alternate unless specifically authorized by the Board.
+The purpose of this Section 0 is to allow a Promoter Member to maintain its representation on the Board on occasions when the associated Promoter Director is unavailable, but not to encourage Promoter Members to regularly rotate alternates as such lack of continuity may negatively impact the efficacy of the Board.

-Election of Directors.
-Directors will be appointed or elected as provided in Section 3.3.
-The Directors will hold an annual meeting in [ ] for the purpose of electing Directors At-Large.
+[]